SmirnovM91/node-cctalk/README.md

 Adds a device to the internal list of devices managed by this host.

 Argument:
-- device: a device object to register (must implement the CCDevice API)
+- device: a device object to register (must implement the CCDevice API) See the /examples folder for some device implamentations

 ##### ccBus.sendCommand(command)